doomedramen/playwright-coverage-reporter/README.md

 - Ensure you're using TypeScript files (`.ts`)
 - Check that the package is properly installed: `npm install -D playwright-coverage-reporter`
 - Make sure your tsconfig.json includes the node_modules type resolution

+#### Memory Issues in Large Projects
+**Issue**: Out of memory errors with large test suites **Solution**:
+- Use `performanceProfile: 'large'` or `performanceProfile: 'minimal'`
+- Reduce `maxConcurrency` to limit parallel processing
+- Enable element filtering to reduce scope
+- Increase system memory or run tests in smaller batches

 ## 🤝 Contributing